rdhillon1016/java-playground/spring/README.md

 If Spring needs to inject a value that has multiple beans of the same type to choose from, it tries the following:
 1. If the identifier of the parameter/field that needs to be injected matches the name of a bean, it chooses that one.
 2. It checks for a primary bean.
-3. It checks if you explicitly selected a bean using the `@Qualifier` annotation.
+3. It checks if you explicitly selected a bean by id using the `@Qualifier` annotation.

 Otherwise, it will fail.